 Scrumands can be found relatively often in organisations.
 The Scrum Guide does not say anything about user stories, epics or taskboards, for example, although these elements are widespread in the agile world.
 While the use of these elements is a bit of an effort, they are generally considered to be very useful and consistently positive.
 Scrumbuts, on the other hand, can be dangerous because established practices are deliberately or unconsciously omitted.
 It is therefore advisable to develop scrumbuts carefully, to gain concrete experience – as with the use of scrum – and to make further adjustments if necessary.

 There are scrumbuts that refer to the roles or the interpretation of the roles.
 Here are some examples.
 We use Scrum, but …

-- we are very effective, so we work without a Scrum Master.
+- we are very effective, work self-organised and do not need a Scrum Master.

 - our stakeholders are too busy to participate in the sprint reviews, so we don’t invite them anymore.

 - we develop different products in parallel, so we have a separate department with testers.